 A number of other rules in Subchapter 12J are also necessary to the submission and evaluation of funding requests.
 First, several rules provide guidance regarding the preapplication process and fall into the category of rules that are, by definition, "necessary without substantive public interest" under 150B-21.3A-(a)(4).
-These rules include those that are necessary to tell applicants where to send their pre-applications.
-Hotable, the preapplication requirements for the submission of pre-applications.
-Notably, the preapplication requirements established by DENR may differ from those established by the U.S. Department of Interior for the submission of LWCF applications, so the rule codified in 15A N.C.
+These rules include those that are necessary to tell applicants where to send their pre-applications94 and to state DENR's authority to prescribe the requirements for the submission of pre-applications.
+Notably, the pre-application requirements established by DENR may differ from those established by the U.S. Department of Interior for the submission of LWCF applications, so the rule codified in 15A N.C.
 Admin.
 Code 12J .0304 provides necessary clarification to applicants.